riteshbel/famt_vlsi_lab/README.md

 # github repository for maintaining FAMT's VLSI Lab experiments

 This github repository contains the following FPGA based lab experiments
+- Sorting algorithm implementation
 - Hashing algorithm implementation
-- Sorting algorithm implementation
 - SPI sensor integration to FPGA

-The experiments are targeted to be implemented in Intel MAX10 FPGA.
+The experiments are targeted to be implemented using Intel MAX10 FPGA.

 The projects are organised in the following structure
 - project_name